aleshaleksey/fansys23/06-abilities.md

 ___
 ### Recursive Abilities

 If an ability or boon somehow grants the character that possesses it more uses, or additional forms of the same ability, then these additional forms or uses are not gained.
 Usually this a supernatural ability like [Alternate Form](#alternate-form-i-iv) or [Spellcasting](#spellcasting).
-Thus if a spell gives you more
+For example if a character uses "Alternate Form III" to turn into a dragon, they do not also gain the dragon's alternate form.

 ___
 ### Declaration